praran/game/README.md

 * To keep the application stateless
 * Used SOLID principles
 * Strategy design pattern
+* Extensively used Scala objects with intention of creating singleton objects
+* using implicits and default values for polymorphic behaviour along the lines of open-closed principles
 * Tests cover the business logic and most of the model objects